Hanzala Badghisi

-Ḥanẓalah Badghisi or Ḥanẓalah of Badghis (حنظله بادغیسی; fl. about 850 A.D.) was one of the earliest Persian poets.
+Ḥanẓalah Badghīsī or Hanzalah of Badghis (حنظله بادغیسی; fl. about 850) was one of the earliest Persian poets.

-Hanzalah was born in Badghis province of Afghanistan, and lived in the time of the Tahirids (820–872 AD), who gained independence of Great Khorasan from Abbasid Caliphate.
+Hanzalah was born in Badghis, and lived in the time of the Tahirids (820–872 AD), who gained independence of Khorasan from Abbasid Caliphate.

 Persian biographer Muhammad Aufi praises the verses of Hanzalah by saying the graceful flow of his expression is like the "water of Paradise, and his verses have the freshness of cool wine (shamul) and the agreeableness of the northern wind (shamal)."

 So well known were the poems of Hanzalah that they were worth gathering into a Persian divan, or collection, only a few fragments of which remain, however.

 Sipand and the evil eye

 Here is a quatrain (the earliest ruba'i thus far quotable), which contains an odd conceit founded on an old superstition: the poet warns his sweetheart that it is futile for her to throw sipand or Syrian rue (Peganum harmala) seed on the fire to avert the influence of the evil eye.